Manufacturers of looms and weaving frames – the big overview

 Instructions in German?
 Unfortunately, no – Ashford offers instructions in English.
 However, the instructions are of very high quality and generously illustrated.
 In our experience, you can easily assemble the weaving device even if you don't speak English.

 History: Founded in 1934 by Walter Ashford, Ashford has produced more than 900,000 spinning wheels and looms in its more than 90-year history.
-The company remains family-owned to this day (members of the Ashford family currently manage the company) and is committed to continuous development in handweaving technology.
+The company remains family-owned to this day and is committed to continuous development in handweaving technology.

 4. Louët (Netherlands) 🇳🇱